 - Monitoring heart health after a recent surgery, heart attack or stroke

 - Monitoring heart health on an ongoing basis if you have an existing heart condition, such as coronary artery disease or heart failure

 - Heart conditions are present, such as chest pain, unusual fatigue, swollen ankles and legs, shortness of breath and fainting, or dizzy spells

-An echocardiogram will be performed in a UPMC Susquehanna hospital.
+An echocardiogram will be performed in a UPMC hospital.
 The procedure usually takes about one hour.
 You’ll lie down on your back or left side while a technician moves an ultrasound wand over the surface of your chest.
 The transducer sends and receives sound waves and produces an image of your heart on a monitor.